manonregnaul/cart253-2023/README.md

 # cart253-2023
-This is Lee Wilkins coursework repository for Creative Computation I
+This is my coursework repository for Creative Computation I